ed22699/Obsidian/Uni Modules/Image Processing and Computer Vision/Thresholding methods.md

 	- for simple images it shows peaks and alleys around regions of the image
 	![[Screenshot 2024-10-01 at 12.01.26.png|100]]
 - ![[threshold selection algorithm]]
+## Issues
+issues occur when working with image types that are
+- dark
+- light
+- low contrast
+- high contrast